anyscale/templates/templates/endpoints_v2/README.md

 ```

-# Deploying a production service
+# Deploying a production service - TODO with new CLI

 To deploy an application with one model on an Anyscale Service you can run: